Seagate/seagate-tools/performance/PerfLine/readme.md

   systemd services names: `perfline-dev`, `perfline-ui-dev`

-In case you want to install more than one version of PerfLine on the same cluster you have to specify `POSTFIX` variable described above and change value of `PERFLINE_UI_PORT` variable to garantee that different instances of PerfLine use different ports for UI service.
+In case you want to install more than one version of PerfLine on the same cluster you have to specify `POSTFIX` variable described above and change value of `perfline_ui_port` variable specified in `PerfLine/inventories/perfline_hosts/hosts` file to garantee that different instances of PerfLine use different ports for UI service.

 # Define own workload
 As per need, Create a "<any name of your choice>.yaml" file inside `/root/perfline/wrapper/workload` directory.
 An expample.yaml is already provided for user's reference.